Randy Altschuler: 2010 U.S. Congressional campaign

 On August 11, 2009, Altschuler filed to run for U.S. Congress from New York's 1st congressional district against four-term incumbent Democrat Timothy Bishop.
 Altschuler won the September 14, 2010, Republican primary over George Demos, a former Securities and Exchange Commission prosecutor, and Christopher Nixon Cox, a grandson of Richard Nixon, receiving 45.07% of the vote.
 Demos received 30.32%, while Cox received 24.61%.

-In the general election, Altschuler was endorsed by former New York City Mayor Rudy Giuliani, Suffolk County Executive Steve Levy, Former Massachusetts Governor and 2008 presidential contender Mitt Romney, Former New York Governor George Pataki, House Republican Whip Eric Cantor, former House Speaker Newt Gingrich, The U.S. Chamber of Commerce, the National Federation of Independent Business, Long Island Congressman Peter T. King, The New York Post, Dan Senor, John Faso, The Conservative Party of New York State, the American Conservative Union, John LeBoutillier, and numerous other local elected officials.
+In the general election, Altschuler was endorsed by former New York City Mayor Rudy Giuliani, Suffolk County Executive Steve Levy, Former Massachusetts Governor and 2008 presidential contender Mitt Romney, Former New York Governor George Pataki, House Republican Whip Eric Cantor, former House Speaker Newt Gingrich, The U.S. Chamber of Commerce, the National Federation of Independent Business, Long Island Congressman Peter T. King, Dan Senor, John Faso, The Conservative Party of New York State, the American Conservative Union, John LeBoutillier, and numerous other local elected officials.
 In the days leading up to the primary, Conservative radio host Rush Limbaugh commented on the race calling Altschuler "a guy who was a Green Party pro-choice Republican in New Jersey before they shipped him out to Suffolk County to run."

 Altschuler faced incumbent Tim Bishop in the November 2, 2010 general election.
 On Election Day Bishop was reported to have a 3,400 vote lead but after the electronic voting machines were reread at the board of elections, Altschulter was reported with a 392-vote lead, with approximately 11,000 absentee ballots left to be counted.
 After most absentee ballots were tabulated, Bishop had a 263-vote lead, at which point Altschuler conceded defeat to Bishop and ended his campaign on December 8 – 36 days after the election.
 It was the last Congressional race decided in the United States.
 Altschuler lost the election by 593 votes.

 Altschuler invested $2.2 million of his own money in the campaign.